mykelalvis/FT/Traveller/NPCs/InvasiveSpecies/Rill.md

 [[Vilani]] Male 51 (667859)
 ![[Rill_Portrait.jpg]]

-Rill is the ducal heir’s personal steward and attends to his every need during the expedition.
-During the jumps from [[Sirma]] to [[Tinea-Fabre]], the Travellers come to know and appreciate old Rilly’s excellent cooking.
+Rill is the ducal heir's personal steward and attends to his every need during the expedition.
+During the jumps from [[Sirma]] to [[Tinea-Fabre]], the Travellers come to know and appreciate old Rilly's excellent cooking.
 Even when the _Superb Starling_ is sputtering and stalling due to poor maintenance, at least they get to eat well.

 TRAITS — SKILLS
 STR 6 INT 6